 Lost Coast Plant Therapy is used for controlling soft body insects, larvae, eggs and plant disease such as powdery mildew, mold, rust and fungus.

-Rest assured, when you use a minimum risk pesticide like Lost Coast Plant Therapy, you’re choosing a product that is both safe and effective for its intended use.
-It is so safe that the EPA has determined it does not require regulation.
+Rest assured, when you use a minimum risk pesticide like Lost Coast Plant Therapy, you’re choosing a product that, when used as directed, is both safe and effective for its intended use.
+It meets the conditions for minimum risk pesticide exemption, meaning it does not require EPA registration.
 This means you can trust it to deliver results without the usual concerns associated with traditional pesticides.

 So next time you’re looking for a way to protect your plants, consider a 25(b) exempt minimum risk pesticide.
-It’s good for your plants, safe your family, and the planet—what’s not to love?
+It’s good for your plants and, when used as directed, meets the EPA’s exemption criteria, what’s not to love?

 The Lost Coast Plant Therapy family wishes you happy gardening!